Samsung Reveals 34-Foot Theater Cinema Screen With 4K And HDR Support

 Kim also added that the Samsung Cinema Screen's new technology will bring advanced and extraordinary picture quality, which will allow the audience to experience cinema in greater detail.

 The innovative Cinema Screen is currently undergoing DCI certification.
-Although, the pricing of this super display has not been revealed by the company, it is expected to bear a very hefty price tag.
+Although the company has not revealed the pricing of this super display, it is expected to bear a very hefty price tag.

 Samsung's upcoming 88-inch Q9 TV is priced at a whopping $30,000.
 So, it can be surmised that the Cinema Screen will be priced higher than the Q9.